 Transported to the Lodz Ghetto where he worked as a food distributor, Alan was able to remain better nourished than most.
 As a result, he was eventually selected to be sent to Buchenwald where he worked in a munitions factory.
 He stayed there for a brief period before being shipped to Dora-Mittelbau where as a slave laborer, he worked on the V1 and V2 rockets that would be used against Great Britain.
 After a year, he was transported to Bergen- Belsen due to the rapid advance of the Soviet Army.
 He had been in Bergen- Belsen for only a week when the British liberated the camp.
-Out of his six sisters and three brothers, only Alan and his older brother Solomon survived the Holocaust.
+Out of his six brothers and three sisters, only Alan and his older brother Solomon survived the Holocaust.

 Alan owned and worked in his tailor shop in Richmond until his passing.
 He was married to Halina, who is also a Holocaust survivor.

 Holocaust Survivors Oral History Project